starfarmio/starfarm-interface/CONTRIBUTING.md

-# Contributing to the Pancake ecosystem
+# Contributing to the Becoswap ecosystem

 Thanks for taking the time to contribute !
 You can start by reading our [Contribution guidelines](https://docs.becoswap.c/code/contributing) first.